-Chris Pruitt (Apache/Laguna) used a heavier gauge of sterling silver with a cross hatch texture, and incorporated turquoise, black jade, and coral, giving this unique sterling silver cuff bracelet a modern flair.
+Chris Pruitt (Apache/Laguna) used a heavier gauge of sterling silver with a cross hatch texture, and incorporated lapis, and coral, giving this unique sterling silver cuff bracelet a modern flair.

 Pruitt has created a versatile one-of-a-kind piece that celebrates bold geometry and clean lines.
 Known for his cutting-edge work inspired by the Native American jewelry legacy, Pruitt is one of the most original contemporary jewelry artists working today.

 - Cuff bracelet handcrafted by Chris Pruitt (Apache/Laguna)